 When you submit an article to an academic journal, you can expect it to go through a process of peer review, and hopefully get published after a few rounds of revisions.
-However, quite often what happens instead is that the editor writes back saying that the article will not be considered at all.
+However, quite often what happens instead is that the editor writes back saying that they will not consider the article for publication at all.
 This is what is called an editorial (or desk) rejection.
-This article should help you to avoid desk rejections.
+This article should help you avoid desk rejections.

 Contents